America's Largest Classroom, the Nation's Largest Stage,

-- PBS’s broadcast signal is uniquely important to the 3.3 million American households that lack access to cable or the internet.
-(Source: Nielsen NPOWER Sep 2019 Universe Estimates, HHLD Internet Access (Post Aug 2017) = No AND Cable Status = Broadcast Only)
+- PBS’s broadcast signal is uniquely important to the 3.2 million American television households that lack access to cable or the internet.
+(Source: Nielsen NPOWER Feb 2020 Universe Estimates, HHLD Internet Access (Post Aug 2017) = No AND Cable Status = Broadcast Only)

 - PBS Passport is a member benefit, available through local stations, that provides extended on-demand access to current and past programs.
-As of October 2019, 2.2 million members have activated their Passport streaming benefit.
+As of February 2020, there have been 2.4 million Passport activations.
 Usage of the service continues to grow, with monthly streams up +48% in 2018-19 compared to the prior season.
-(PBS MVAULT database, Dec 2015-Oct 2019; Google Analytics for streaming, Oct 2018-Sep 2019)
+(PBS MVAULT database, Dec 2015-Feb 2020; Google Analytics for streaming, Oct 2018-Sep 2019)